G-Thomson/G-Thomson/README.md

 Check out https://g-thomson.com/ for more info

-Here is a tiomeline of my life:
+Here is a timeline of my life:

 ![mylifeinmonths](life_in_months.png)